venksrid001/cowrie/architecture-design.md

 **3. Security:** Supercharged cowrie project should be able to indentify authorised and un-authorised access effieciently and any un-authorised access should not be allowed to access actual system.

-**4. Failure tolerance:** the system should be fail proof and be able to recover and keep working in a matter of seconds.
+**4. Failure tolerance:** The system should be fail proof and be able to recover and keep working in a matter of seconds.

-**5. multiple Profiles Support:** Supercharged Cowrie Porject should be able to support multiple profiles for various IoT devices.
+**5. Multiple profiles support:** Supercharged Cowrie Porject should be able to support multiple profiles for various IoT devices.

 ### 4.4 Physical